lpn-plant/lpntpm-docs/docs/tpm-spi-dev.md

 Some more considerations on the hardware replaceement could be found [here](https://lpntpm.lpnplant.io/further_project_development/).

-One of the path to move forward is to port the `ms-tpm-20-ref` stack to some RTOS (such as [Zephyr](https://zephyrproject.org/)) to gain some more flexibility in tems of hardware switching in the current global situation.
+One of the paths to move forward is to port the `ms-tpm-20-ref` stack to some RTOS (such as [Zephyr](https://zephyrproject.org/)) to gain some more flexibility in tems of hardware switching in the current global situation.